bablokb/rpihotspot/README.md

 This project describes the setup of a Raspberry Pi as a 3G router and Wifi access-point.
-You will find a number of instructions on the internet and this discription is nothing new.
+You will find a number of instructions on the internet and this description is nothing new.
 It just ties all ends together and provides all necessary configuration files.
 It does not mean that you don't have to edit some files though.